wp-plugins/daily-prayer-time-for-mosques/readme.txt

 - To display prayer time either vertically or horizontally.

-- To display 'Jamah time' only.
+- To display 'Jamah time' only if you chose.

 - You can aslo show Hanafi Asr start time.